edeprince3/libsdp/README.md

 $$ {\rm min} ~ x^T c $$
 $$ Ax ~ = ~ b$$
 $$ x ~ \succeq ~ 0$$
 where $x$ is the primal solution vector, $c$ is a vector that defines the objective function being minimized, and $A$ and $b$ represent the constraint matrix and vector, respectively, which encode the linear constraints applied in the problem.
-If you are familiar with the SDPA representation of the SDP, our formulation is equivalent (to within a sign) what SDPA considers to be the dual problem.
+If you are familiar with the SDPA representation of the SDP, our formulation is equivalent (to within a sign) to what SDPA considers to be the dual problem.

 ### Representing the SDP problem in Python